 Sokanu rates Biomass Plant Technicians with a F employability rating, meaning this career should provide poor employment opportunities for the foreseeable future.
-Over the next 10 years, it is expected the US will need 4,500 Biomass Plant Technicians.
-That number is based on the retirement of 4,500 existing Biomass Plant Technicians.
+Over the next 10 years, it is expected the US will need 7,800 Biomass Plant Technicians.
+That number is based on 300 additional Biomass Plant Technicians, and the retirement of 7,500 existing Biomass Plant Technicians.

 Demand for Biomass Plant Technicians